puteradarmas/ANN_from_scratch/README.md

 #### Disclaimer
-***I did'nt make this without looking at internet at all.
-You may notice some lines that same with a code from some websites, I make this repository in purpose to show how I put things together.
-Still use some packages that doesnt affect the model that much.***
+***I didn't make this without looking at internet at all.
+You may notice some lines that same with a code from some websites, I make this repository in purpose to show how I put things together. and I still use some packages that doesnt affect the model that much.***

 ***I will update this repository to make it better***